 Data Team collaboration time was used to enhance curriculum, develop/update scope and sequence, and analyze student achievement data.
 Teams then created intervention/extension activities to be used during our FLEX time.
 Each department and team made progress toward the implementation of standards based grading.
+Teachers also met at the conclusion of the school year to specifically work on SBG readiness and receive training.
 Teacher conference attendance and professional development was based on evidence-based instructional practices in order to incorporate best practice into the classroom.
 Additionally, technology-based professional development was attended by all faculty in order to integrate technology into the classroom.